-[García-Palomares2018a] Juan Carlos García-Palomares, Analysing proximity to public transport: the role of street network design, Boletín de la Asociación de Geógrafos Españoles, 76, 102-130, 20 March 2018. > "Distance from home or the origin of any other journey made to transit stations has a negative impact on the use of public transport. ... the tendency to use the railways in Holland is 20% higher among people who live less than 500 metres from a station than among those who live between 500 and 1000 metres from it. ... among transit users, 60% live within 300 metres from their stop and 80% within 500 metres. ... that Californians living within one half mile (0.8 kilometres) of a transit station were four time more likely to use transit than those living between one half mile and three miles (4.8 kilometres) of transit"
+[García-Palomares2018a] Juan Carlos García-Palomares, Analysing proximity to public transport: the role of street network design, Boletín de la Asociación de Geógrafos Españoles, 76, 102-130, 20 March 2018. > "Distance from home or the origin of any other journey made to transit stations has a negative impact on the use of public transport. ... the tendency to use the railways in Holland is 20% higher among people who live less than 500 metres from a station than among those who live between 500 and 1000 metres from it. ... that Californians living within one half mile (0.8 kilometres) of a transit station were four time more likely to use transit than those living between one half mile and three miles (4.8 kilometres) of transit ...."